DC mayor's race reflects Democratic dilemma over policing

 Despite the public pressure, Bowser has largely stood by her police department, fighting public battles with the D.C.
 Council over the police budget.
 She quietly replaced an older white police chief with a younger Black successor and is pushing for money to build up Metropolitan Police Department staffing, currently at 3,500, to 4,000 officers over the next decade.
 A few days before the primary, she announced a $20,000 hiring bonus to help recruit more police officers.

 In April, the D.C.
-Council’s judiciary committee slashed Bowser’s latest budget proposal to hire more officers.
-Neither of her challengers serves on that committee.
+Council’s judiciary committee cut $6 million from Bowser’s $30 million budget proposal to hire more officers, targeting incentives Bowser claimed were vital to attract good candidates.
+The committee, which neither of her challengers serves on, did approve a $20,000 MPD signing bonus, something Bowser announced a few days before the primary.

 Robert White, 40, has a history of successful insurgent campaigns, having unseated an entrenched incumbent for an at-large D.C.
 Council seat in 2016.
 He has proposed tackling crime through a massive public and private youth jobs program that Bowser derides as unsustainable.